24 Hour ECG Monitoring

 Your appointment will take around 30 minutes give or take.
 Small stickers called electrodes will be placed on to the skin on your chest to monitor your heart rate and rhythm.
 The electrodes are connected to the ECG monitor, which is small, lightweight and smaller than a smart phone.
 The monitor can be worn on a lanyard around your neck or attached to your waist band but your doctor will tell you the best place to wear it.

-It is important to carry on your normal day-to-day activities during this time.
+It is important to carry on your normal day-to-day activities as you would normally during this time.
 You will be given a diary to record any symptoms or abnormal activities you have during this period, this is so if something does show up on your monitor it can be easily explained and pointed out in the results.
 You will be asked not to have a bath or shower during this time as we do not want to risk the monitor getting wet.

 Once the 24-hour test is over you may remove the stickers and monitor yourself (you will have been shown how to do this).
 You will need to return the monitor and the diary back to your consultant so it can be assessed.
 Once all is analysed and your results are in, your consultant will arrange for you to have an appointment to explain the findings.